 To apply a skills filter to a view

-- Go to the Routing admin page.
+- Go to the Skills page.

-by skill.
 Note: Only certain views are compatible with filtering.
 Incompatible views appear in the drop-down menu, but are grayed out and cannot be selected.

 - Click Apply skills filter.

 When a skills filter is applied to a view:

 On the Views admin page, the view appears with a filter icon:

 - When an agent opens the view, they’ll only see those tickets for which they match all required skills.